testcontainers/testcontainers-go/docs/modules/index.md

     - a section for the container methods.
 - a new Nav entry for the module in the docs site, adding it to the `mkdocs.yml` file located at the root directory of the project.
 - a GitHub workflow file in the .github/workflows directory to run the tests for the example.
-- an entry in Dependabot's configuration file, in order to receive dependency updates.
 - an entry in the VSCode workspace file, in order to include the new module in the project's workspace.

 !!!info
     If you are hosting the module under your own Github account, please move the generated files to the new repository.
-Discard the following files and directories: `mkdocs.yml`, `dependabot.yml`, VSCode workspace, Sonarqube properties, and the `.github/workflows` directory, as they are specific to the `testcontainers-go` repository.
+Discard the following files and directories: `mkdocs.yml`, VSCode workspace, Sonarqube properties, and the `.github/workflows` directory, as they are specific to the `testcontainers-go` repository.
 You can use them as reference to create your own CI/CD pipeline.

 ### Command line flags